saturnlighting/literature-review/README.md

   darkness during parts of the year than countries at less extreme latitudes.

-- We do not know whether there is difference in terms of age.
+- We do not know whether road lighting affects differently different groups.
+We know that darkness has a strongerr effect on cyclists women (Fotios, Uttley, and Gorjimahlabani 2022), but does road lighting solve this problem?
+We do not know either whether there is difference in terms of age.
 Fotios, Uttley, and Gorjimahlabani (2022) considered age only for pedestrians.
 “The ORs for younger and older pedestrians were suggested to be significantly different (young OR = 1.58, old OR = 3.38, z = 3.800, p\<0.001), indicating that darkness is a greater deterrent to old pedestrians than to young pedestrians” (Fotios, Uttley, and Gorjimahlabani 2022).
 Also gender age groups are under-research.
 Do young female perceive cycling in the dark more dangerous than other women-age groups due to the risk of sexual assault?

 - “If fewer people are walking or cycling after dark, the remainder must be doing something else instead.
 Consider three possibilities.
 First,